Alternative pleading: Description

 One example is submitting an injury complaint alleging that the harm to the plaintiff caused by the defendant was so outrageous that it must have either been intended as a malicious attack or, if not, must have been due to gross negligence.

 At a late 1970s American Bar Association seminar in New York, Richard "Racehorse" Haynes gave this example:

 "Say you sue me because you say my dog bit you.
 Well, now this is my defense: My dog doesn't bite.
 And second, in the alternative, my dog was tied up that night.
 And third, I don't believe you really got bit.
 And fourth, I don't have a dog."
 Normally such arguments would seem to cancel each other on their face; however, legally "even if" and "anyway" clauses need not be argued; mutually exclusive defenses can be advanced without excuses for their relationship to each other.
-Of course jurists might be influenced by dual defenses such as "my dog was tied up" and "I don't have a dog", but this must be weighed against the fact that defenses may not be allowed if they are introduced too late.
+Of course jurors might be influenced by dual defenses such as "my dog was tied up" and "I don't have a dog", but this must be weighed against the fact that defenses may not be allowed if they are introduced too late.

 When alternative pleading is logically inconsistent, it constitutes kettle logic.